 I've been very happy with the sales that have gone on Lulu for my hardback books.
 It's funny because people just have a preferred format they like.
 So, that was the one that I found.

 But what about this Blurb thing?
-Self publishing Lulu vs Blurb?
+Self publishing Blurb vs Lulu Press?
 Let's get into the answers.
 The first thing is both of these companies offer very similar services.

 Now, Lulu is the more popular and better-known one.
-But Blurb is also an option if you're looking to self-publish your books out there, either hardback or softback.
+But Blurb self publishing is also an option if you're looking to self-publish your books out there, either hardback or softback.

 But based upon my initial research of the two, I still see Lulu is giving higher commissions.
 And maybe easier initially in getting your thing set up.